 26b.
 What were the three greatest accomplishments/impacts of the PFAC related to influencing the institution’s financial and programmatic decisions?

+Provide feedback to the development of the SCC Caregiver Support Group led by two PFAC members (1 staff and 1 family member)